superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ![Visualization Query Post](../assets/use_cases/social_media_retrieval/query_post_visualization_rerank.png)

-This time, all our retrieved posts are very close to the query chunks!
-Using reranking on an entire post query improved results significantly!
+This time, all our retrieved posts are very close to the query chunks! **Using reranking on an entire post query improved results significantly!**

 ## Conclusion

 In this article, we learned how to adapt a RAG retrieval pattern to improve LinkedIn post retrieval.
 To keep our database up to date with rapidly changing social media data, we implemented a real-time streaming pipeline that uses CDC to sync the raw LinkedIn posts data source with a vector DB.
-You also saw how to use Bytewax to write - using only Python - a streaming pipeline that cleans, chunks, and embeds LinkedIn posts.
+You also saw how to use Bytewax to write, using Python alone, a streaming pipeline that cleans, chunks, and embeds LinkedIn posts.

 Finally, you learned how to implement a standard retrieval client for RAG, and saw how to improve it using the rerank pattern.
-As retrieval is complex to evaluate, you saw how to visualize the retrieval for a given query by rendering all the posts, the query, and the retrieved posts in a 2D space using UMAP.
+As retrieval is complex to evaluate, we went through how to visualize the retrieval for a given query by rendering all the posts, the query, and the retrieved posts in a 2D space using UMAP.

 > [!NOTE]
 > If you want to **try out** the **code** yourself, check it out on our 🔗 [GitHub repository](https://github.com/decodingml/articles/tree/main/llms/real_time_retrieval_system_for_social_media_data).